EMD GP50: History

-EMD delivered the first GP50s to Chicago Northwestern in the summer of 1980.
+EMD delivered the first GP50s to Chicago and North Western in the summer of 1980.
 Much of the GP50's new technology was tested and developed with the experimental GP40X.

 Changes to the 645F3B engine compared to older versions, include a stronger crankcase, new turbocharger, new plate crab for clamping the power assemblies to the crankshaft, a camshaft of increased hardness, one-half-inch-diameter plunger injectors, laser-hardened cylinder liners, rocking piston pins, and a slower idle speed.
 A new traction motor, the D87, has a continuous rating of 1170 amps, compared to 1150 amps for its predecessor, the D77, with new interpole and main field coils that use 16% more copper, the number of turns increased from 14 to 17 to improve commutation at high currents, longer brush life, and sturdier gearing with increased surface hardness.
 The new motors are connected in permanent parallel to a new AR15 alternator rated at 4,680 amps.

 The GP50 was the first production locomotive to feature EMD's Super Series wheelslip control system, first seen on the GP40X.
 Super Series employs a Doppler radar unit mounted under the front coupler pocket to measure the locomotive's speed and adjusts the power to each axle to provide maximum adhesion while eliminating wheelslip.
 This system provided an increase in adhesion of at least 33% compared to conventional locomotives.

 Other changes compared to the GP40-2 include an underframe with a lighter, deeper sill that reduced the frame's weight and a new exhaust system and "Q-type" cooling fans to meet January 1980 Federal noise regulations.

 The GP50 was the first production locomotive series to be fitted with a microprocessor, and EMD fitted the 60 series with microprocessors as standard following the success of LARS which was developed in partnership with Burlington Northern and Rockwell Collins.